 we hold that human rights should not be denied or abridged on the basis of nationality and welcome all refugees to our country.

 Along with the libertarian argument, there are strong economic arguments in favour of immigration as well.
 Compared with us native Brits, immigrants are actually less likely to be a strain on our health services, are less likely to claim benefits, and are less likely to use social housing.
-In terms of the positive contributions they make, they help make our goods cheaper (by working for less) and are willing to do many jobs that we are unwilling to do (i.e. picking crops).
+In terms of the positive contributions they make, many are willing to do many jobs that natives are unwilling to do (i.e. picking crops).
 The idea that migrant workers are taking jobs away is largely a myth and is based on the misinformed assumption that there are a fixed number of jobs that we are all competing for.
 Employment stimulates economic growth, which in turn creates more jobs.
 Following this logic, the more migrants that get employed, the better.
 In addition, since immigrants demand services and goods themselves, this further creates opportunities for employment, for migrants and us Brits.
 This article by Olly Neville summarises some important facts that we need to know about immigration in order to have an honest debate about the topic.

 Tory MP, Gavin Barwell, has written that the economic case for immigration is clear.
 Migrants in the UK pay more in tax than they consume in public services, for example, which, if they didn’t, would mean more cuts would have to be made.
 A more recent study by UCL on the long-term effects of immigration in the UK confirms this.